Access to FCL parameter comments

 Please let us (Chris Green and me) know if you'd like us to put this on the agenda for our stakeholders meeting this week.

-#2 Updated by Mark Messier almost 7 years ago
+#2 Updated by Mark Messier about 7 years ago

 Thanks for the feedback.
 I can dial into the stakeholders meeting tomorrow if you would like to discuss this further.
 I think this is something we want (this is functionality we had in our event display before we adopted ART) and I'd be curious to know what you think the time scale is.
 If it makes the problem simpler, I would accept having the hashes change if the comments change.
 Very often that's the right thing to do anyway since people change comments when behavior changes: